-- In the Memories episode Magnetic Rose, when Heintz tries to break free from the ship, and take Miguel with him, the ship starts to employ certain measures, such as eating their ship, and sending little lazer-firing cherubs after Heintz.
+- In the Memories segment "Magnetic Rose", when Heintz tries to break free from the ship and take Miguel with him, the ship starts to employ certain measures such as eating their ship and sending little laser-firing cherubs after Heintz.

 - In Ray Bradbury's short story Here There Be Tygers, the paradise planet seems to be this way.
 Once almost all the astronauts leave, since one was killed (eaten by a tiger since he was trying to drill into the planet) they see the beautiful planet now covered with nasty storms, volcanic eruptions, lightning storms and the likes.
 The twist is one astronaut stayed behind; the nastiness is an illusion, as the one who stays will be spoiled rotten by the planet

 - The Doctor Who Expanded Universe book Sick Building features a highly advanced, mechanised housed monitored and controlled by an AI called the Domovoi.
 It soon turns out that the Doctor, Martha and the family living in the house need to leave.
-The AI... doesn't take it well, even threatening to not kill them, but maim and injure them in such a way that they will not be able to leave and will be forced to rely on it for survival in a manner horribly like I Have No Mouth and I Must Scream out of a misguidedly motherly instinct.
+The AI... doesn't take it well, even threatening to not kill them, but maim and injure them in such a way that they will not be able to leave and will be forced to rely on it for survival in a manner horribly like I Have No Mouth, and I Must Scream out of a misguidedly motherly instinct.